Carol Dollard

-Dollard manages design and installation of renewable energy systems, such as solar arrays, on the Colorado State University Campus.
+Dollard manages design and installation of renewable energy systems at Colorado State University.

 Dollard is an energy engineer in Facilities Management and co-chair of the President’s Sustainability Commission.
 Her responsibilities include coordinating energy and water efficiency projects, implementing renewable energy projects and the design, construction and maintenance of campus utility systems.

-In her 21+ years at CSU, Dollard has helped make university operations more sustainable.
-These efforts include 20 photvoltaic installations totaling nearly 6,800 kW, three LEED Platinum and 20 LEED Gold buildings, and over $15 million of energy and water efficiency projects.
+In her 24+ years at CSU, Dollard has helped make university operations more sustainable.
+These efforts include 43 photvoltaic installations totaling nearly 11.2 MW, three LEED Platinum and dozens of LEED Gold buildings, and over $20 million of energy and water efficiency projects.

 Dollard holds bachelor’s and master’s degrees in mechanical engineering from CSU.